NetworkedPlanet/website/_posts/2016-02-18-linked-data-101-making-data-linkable-tutorial.md

 Choosing a prefix
 ----

 The default prefix uses our good friend, example.org, along with the uploaded filename.
-Whilst useful, my data portal is going to sit on an intranet for my fictional company - contoso.
-I'm going to tweak it a little so that my prefix for the predicates becomes <code>http://data.contoso.com/environment/ontology/</code>.
+Whilst useful, my data portal is going to sit on an intranet for the fictional company - contoso - so I'm going to tweak it a little so that my prefix for the predicates becomes <code>http://data.contoso.com/environment/ontology/</code>.
 As I update the prefix, all the predicate URIs and the main identifier URI are updated too.

 ![Update the prefix]({{page.imgdir}}lu-prefix.png){: width="800px" .img-medium .img-responsive .center-block .bordered-image}

 Which column shall I use as the identifier?
 ----

-I can see from both the column name and the preview data at the bottom of the page that the <code>GLA_ID</code> column contains a numeric identifier for each record, so I select the "ID" radio button next to <code>GLA_ID</code> and as it's not already a valid URI I scroll down to check out what my identifier template is looking like.
+I can see from both the column name and the preview data at the bottom of the page that the <code>GLA_ID</code> column contains a numeric identifier for each record, so I select the "ID" radio button next to <code>GLA_ID</code> and as that column contains a number rather than a valid URI I scroll down to check out what my identifier template is looking like.

 Currently it's using the prefix <code>http://data.contoso.com/environment/ontology/</code> and a row number tag <code>{rn}</code>.
 Firstly, I don't want my resources to sit in the <code>/ontology/</code> namespace so I change that to <code>/allotments/</code>, given that I want to use my ID <code>GLA_ID</code> I edit the template to include a tag for <code>GLA_ID</code> instead.
 To protect myself against typos I use the <code>Tags</code> link to show me a drop down list of all available tags and select <code>GLA_ID</code>, which adds it to the end of my identifier template: